sanic-org/sanic-guide/src/en/guide/deployment/development.md

 The first thing that should be mentioned is that the webserver that is integrated into Sanic is **not** just a development server.

-It is production ready, provided you are *not* in debug mode.
+It is production ready out-of-the-box, *unless you enable in debug mode*.

 ## Debug mode